 The Academic Resource Center has published a Learning Online guide for students, with suggestions about time management, motivation, and staying active.
 Get started there!

 A few more suggestions:

-- As you receive information from faculty members over the next week, take note of how class meetings and assignments will be administered and create a personal schedule.
-Learning remotely requires time management and dedicated time and space.
+- Learning remotely requires time management and dedicated time and space.
 Some classes will meet synchronously and others will not.
 For those that do, note down the time slot considering your current time zone.
 For others, set your own time slot that is at least equal to time in class.
 In addition, make time for homework and other course assignments.

 - Check in with your instructors.
 If you do not hear from a faculty member or have any questions about class meetings or assignments, reach out to them.
 In addition, keep your faculty members in the loop about any situations that limit your ability to participate in class or complete assignments.

-- Once you know how your classes will change, treat them like any other classes.
+- Treat your online classes like any other classes.
 That includes setting aside time free from distractions (including unnecessary open tabs in your web browser) to participate in class and complete assignments, and having a dedicated work space.
 Note that this may require communicating with other household members about what you need to be successful.

-- Once classes resume remotely, stay in touch with your course instructors and maintain your mental health.
+- Stay in touch with your course instructors and maintain your mental health.

 - Ask questions.
-Remote learning is probably new to you, your classmates, and your course instructors.
+Remote learning is might be new to you, your classmates, and your course instructors.
 Thus, you will have questions and should feel comfortable reaching out to faculty members and other units on campus when you have them.

 - Be patient.
-Because remote learning is probably new to you, your classmates, and your course instructors, be flexible and understanding about changes to assignments and other issues that may arise.
+Because remote learning is might be new to you, your classmates, and your course instructors, be flexible and understanding about changes to assignments and other issues that may arise.

 - Set reminders.
 Either through an online calendar or phone app, create reminders about class meeting times and course due dates.